erector/erector/README.txt

 TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+== MOTIVATION

+Why use Erector?
+This section will soon become a real essay or blog post, but briefly:

+* Markaby-style DOM Domain language
+* Your views are real classes, written in a real language, allowing
+  * Functional decomposition
+  * Inheritance
+  * Composition, not partials
+  * Well-defined semantics for variables, loops, blocks
+  * Dependency injection via constructor params
+* As little magic as possible (e.g. no automagic copying of "assigns" variable from your controller)
+* yield works again
+* Testability
+* form_for ERB code is craaaaazy (not to mention the quagmire of options vs. htmloptions)
+* Output is streamed, improving performance over string copy

 == USER DOCUMENTATION

 The basic way to construct some HTML/XML with erector is to